raisulsohan/QuietScroll/README.md

 volume of any video or audio player with your mouse wheel — and remembers your preferred volume separately for every website.

+document that pure Web-Audio-API players (Spotify, SoundCloud) are not supported — they route audio outside
+  <video>/<audio> entirely; users fall back to the site's own
+  volume control there.

 ## Features

 * **Mouse-wheel volume control** — hover over any player and scroll to adjust the volume